Table of Contents

 4. Actions, Attitudes, and Emotions

 The user’s thoughts and feelings are represented through his behavior in the journey.
-These are behaviors, thoughts, and feelings the actor has throughout the journey and that are mapped within each of the journey phases.
+These are behaviors, thoughts, and feelings the user has throughout the journey and that are mapped within each of the journey phases.

 Actions are the actual steps taken by the user presented in the form of a narrative.